JoeBuildsStuff/text-editor/docs/README.md

 # Documentation Index

-Welcome to the Text Editor documentation.
 This directory contains comprehensive documentation to help you understand, develop, and maintain the codebase.

 ## 📚 Documentation Overview